zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    string than we already have in the cache.

-   :prev: A record describing the old resolver result.
+   :param prev: A record describing the old resolver result.

-   :latest: A record describing the new resolver result.
+   :param latest: A record describing the new resolver result.

    .. zeek:see:: dns_mapping_altered dns_mapping_new_name dns_mapping_unverified
       dns_mapping_valid